sdkdeepa/Aves-App/README.md

 - Update client/src/config.ts credentials to match your Auth0 account and
 - Serverless deployment

-The client can be installed and run locally
+The client can be installed and run locally in http://localhost:3000/ `
-`
       cd client
       npm runstart